mlars84/learning-docker/README.md

     - `docker push mlars84/docker-python:v1`
 4 - Pull and run from remote repo:
     - `docker run -p 4000:80 username/repository:tag`

+## Services
+- Really just containers in production.
+Runs one image, but it codifies the way the image runs--what ports it should use, how many replicas of the container should run so the service has the capacity it needs, etc.
+- `docker-compose.yml`
+    - pulls the uploaded image
+    - run 5 instances of that image as a service called web, limiting each one to use  at most 10% of the CPU (across all cores), and 50MB RAM.
+    - immediately restart containers if one fails
+    - Map port 4000 on the host to web's port 80
+    - instruct web containers to share port 80 via a load-balanced network called
+    `webnet`
+    - define the `webnet` network with the default settings
+- `docker swarm init`
+- `docker stack deploy -c docker-compose.yml <APP_NAME>`
+- `docker service ls`
+- A single container running in a service is called a `task`.
+- `Tasks` have unique id's that numerically increment up to the number of replicas.
+- `docker service ps dockerPython_web` to view all replica `tasks`
+- OR: `docker container ls -q` to list task id's
+- Scale the app by changing the replicas value and re-running `docker stack deploy`
+- Take app/stack down: `docker stack rm <APP_NAME>`
+- Take down swarm: `docker swarm leave --force`

 ## Resources used
 - [Docker docs](https://docs.docker.com/get-started/)